 - Share best practices from other projects in the organization

 - Offer help in implementing quality control activities, processes and guidelines

-- Log the lessons learnt during audit into organizational process assets
+- Log the lessons learned during audit into organizational process assets

 Due to these steps one can see improvements on the project in terms of reduced defects, improved productivity of quality control team, increased customer satisfaction.

-- Change requests – these are raised to suggest corrective or preventive actions that improve the company’s policies, processes and guidelines.
+Change requests are raised to suggest corrective or preventive actions that improve the company’s policies, processes and guidelines.